Missing Milwaukee woman, two daughters found dead in garage

 A missing Milwaukee woman and her two daughters were found dead Sunday, the victims of an apparent homicide, authorities said.

-Amarah J. Banks, 26; Zaniya R. Ivery, 5; and Camaria Banks, 4, were found in a Milwaukee garage Sunday afternoon, Milwaukee Police Chief Alfonso Morales said at a news conference.
+Amarah J. Banks, 26, Zaniya R. Ivery, 5, and Camaria Banks, 4, were found in a Milwaukee garage Sunday afternoon, Milwaukee police Chief Alfonso Morales said at a news conference.
 Banks and her daughters were reported missing by her family on Feb.
-9. An Amber Alert was issued Saturday for the three.
+9. An Amber Alert was issued Saturday for the two children and their mother.
 The police chief said the criteria to issue an alert had not been met prior to Saturday.

 "You have to also understand that foul play was not an initial piece of this investigation, it was a missing investigation that escalated," Morales said.